 More than 1.8 million Charlotte area consumers are expected to celebrate Easter in 2023, according to per capita forecasts from The National Retail Federation.
 In all, the NRF predicts $263 million will be spent this year.

-Not only will spending on Easter in Charlotte top last year's take by 16%, but it will also blow past the spending record of $237 billion set in 2021.
+Not only will spending on Easter in Charlotte top last year's take by 16%, but it will also blow past the spending record of $237 million set in 2021.

 “Easter endures as an important holiday for many Americans, signifying new beginnings and a time of celebration with friends and family,” NRF President and CEO Matthew Shay said.
 “As consumers plan to mark the occasion through a variety of traditions, retailers are dedicated to making this year a memorable holiday.”